comic-manga-ebook/ecmb_builder/README.md

 - You should open the file `book_config.json` with a simple text-editor and add the meta-data like summary, genres.<br />
 Optional information you can leave empty, default or simply delete them if you don't need it.
 If you leave them to default they won't appear in the book.
 - what the hell is `"start_with": "my_image_name.jpg#left"` at the chapters?<br />
-If there is a prolog, spacer-images you don't want to delete or the chapter starts with a double-page-image its good to specify where the reader-app should jump, if you click on a chapter.
+If there is a prologue, spacer-images you don't want to delete or the chapter starts with a double-page-image it is good to specify where the reader-app should jump, if you click on a chapter.
 When I was building ePub-files it was really confusing that the chapter started with a "random" image instead of the chapter's title-image.
 For double-page-images you could use `#left`, `#right` or `#auto`<br/><br/>

 ### Build the book(s)